ferranb/ubuntu_snippets/Display_forwarding_ssh.md

 # How to connect to ssh with X11 forwarding (i.e., forwarding the display)

-**Server**: The remote session.
-Where you want to connect and run something.
+**Server**: The remote session where you want to connect and run something.

-**Client**: The local session.
-Where you want the graphical interface to appear.
+**Client**: The local session where you want the graphical interface to appear.

 ## Server Requirements

-Install required packages (probably they are installed):
+Install required packages (they might already be installed):

     sudo apt install openssh-client install xauth xdg-utils